Master Unshielded Twisted Pair (UTP) Cabling in 2025: Ultimate Guide

 4. Cable termination

-Electrical and Electronics Engineers (IEEE) define the electrical characteristics of copper cabling.
-IEEE categories cables based on their ability to carry higher bandwidth rates.
+Electrical and Electronics Engineers (IEEE) defines the electrical characteristics of copper cabling.
+IEEE categorizes cables based on their ability to carry higher bandwidth rates.
 For example, Category 5 (CAT5) cable is commonly used in 100BASE-TX Fast Ethernet installations.
 Other Categories include Enhanced Category 5 (CAT5e) cable, Category 6 (CAT6), and Category 6a.

 Cables in higher Categories support higher data rates.
-As new gigabit-speed Ethernet technologies are developed and adopted, CAT5e is now the minimally acceptable cable type.
+As new gigabit-speed Ethernet technologies are developed and adopted, CAT5e is now the minimum acceptable cable type.

 CAT1 Cable

 CAT1 cable is usually used for telephone wire.
 It does not support computer networking.
-The cable is not twisted and is also a single-pair cable, so it has zero capability to cancel the EMI and RFI.
-It supports a maximum of up to 1 Mbps data.
+The cable is not twisted and is also a single-pair cable, so it cannot cancel EMI and RFI.
+It supports a maximum of 1 Mbps data.

 CAT2 Cable

-It is a two-pair twisted-pair network cable supported by up to 4 Mbps data rate.
-The maximum working length of CAT2 cable is 100 meters.
-It is also used in telephone networks.
+CAT2 is a two-pair twisted-pair network cable that supports up to 4 Mbps data rates.
+Its maximum working length is 100 meters.
+CAT2 cable is also used in telephone networks.

 CAT3 Cable